- Search The Registry

-Bethune was a delegate and adviser to national conferences on education, child welfare, and home ownership.
-She also was Director of Negro Affairs in the National Youth Administration from 1936 to 1944 and served as consultant to the U.S. Secretary of War for selection of the first black female officer candidates.
+Bethune was a delegate and adviser to national conferences on education, child welfare, and homeownership.
+She also was Director of Negro Affairs in the National Youth Administration from 1936 to 1944 and served as a consultant to the U.S. Secretary of War for the selection of the first Black female officer candidates.
 After World War II, Bethune was appointed consultant on interracial affairs and understanding at the charter conference of the U.N.
 Founder of the National Council of Negro Women.

 In 1930, journalist Ida Tarbell included Bethune as number 10 on her list of America's greatest women.
 Bethune was awarded the Spingarn Medal in 1939 by the NAACP.
 Bethune was the only Black woman present at the founding of the United Nations in San Francisco in 1948, representing the NAACP with W.E.B.
 DuBois and Walter White.